mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 If you had implemented using Mixpanel Client-Side SDKs (except for Unity) and have been calling identify to merge pre and post-login states, the SDK should have already populated `$device_id` and `$user_id` on your events (please verify this in your existing Mixpanel project).
 These historical events can be directly imported into the new Simplified ID Merge project as they include reserved properties required for identity merging.

-If you are also calling alias or merge (using special events, \$create_alias and \$merge) to merge multiple user IDs per user, it's important to note that this functionality is not supported in Simplified ID Merge.
-Additional details can be found in this [section](#considerations-when-migrating-from-legacy--original-to-simplified-id-merge).
+If you are also calling alias or merge (using special events, \$create_alias or \$merge) to merge multiple user IDs per user, it's important to note that this functionality is not supported in Simplified ID Merge.
+Additional details can be found in this [section](#considerations-when-migrating).

 #### Validating Identity Management